jrwrigh/jameswright.xyz_source/content/post/deploy-hugo-academic-using-githubio/index.md

     * The `CNAME` file is used if you setup a custom domain name for your website.
     * See [GitHub documentation](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site)
     for more info on custom domain names for GitHub Pages.
-5. `HUGO_ENV`
-    * This environment variable is not used by the GitHub Action itself, but is used by Hugo during the building process.

 ## Secret Token Setup